Jean-Louis Trintignant: Personal life

 Trintignant came from a wealthy family.
-He was the nephew of racecar driver Louis Trintignant, who was killed in 1933 while practising on the Péronne racetrack in Picardy.
+He was the nephew of racing driver Louis Trintignant, who was killed in 1933 while practising on the Péronne racetrack in Picardy.
 Another uncle, Maurice Trintignant (1917–2005), was a Formula One driver who twice won the Monaco Grand Prix as well as the 24 hours of Le Mans.
 Jean-Louis himself was an enthusiastic amateur rally driver and competed in a number of high-level rallies in the 1970s and 1980s, including several rounds of the World Rally Championship; he finished first in his class in the 1981 Monte Carlo Rally.
-Raised in and around automobile racing, Trintignant was the natural choice of film director Claude Lelouch for the starring role of a racecar driver in the 1966 film A Man and a Woman.
+Raised in and around automobile racing, Trintignant was the natural choice of film director Claude Lelouch for the starring role of a racing driver in the 1966 film A Man and a Woman.
 He suffered a leg injury from a motorbike accident in June 2007.

 His first wife was actress Stéphane Audran.
 His second wife, Nadine Marquand, was an actress, screenwriter, and director.
 They had three children: Vincent, Pauline (who died of crib death in 1969), and Marie Trintignant (21 January 1962 – 1 August 2003).
-At age 17 Marie performed in La terrazza alongside her father and later became a successful actress.
-She was killed at age 41 by her boyfriend, rock musician Bertrand Cantat, in a hotel room in Vilnius, Lithuania.
+At age 17, Marie performed in La terrazza alongside her father and later became a successful actress.
+She was killed at the age of 41 by her boyfriend, rock musician Bertrand Cantat, in a hotel room in Vilnius, Lithuania.

 In 2018, Trintignant announced that he was diagnosed with prostate cancer and would not be seeking treatment.
 In November 2021, it was reported that he was gradually losing his sight and was in declining health.
-Trintignant died at his home on 17 June 2022, at the age of 91.
+He died at his home on 17 June 2022, at the age of 91.